guru6910/Interview.md/Devops/Question.md

 103. what is docker community edition and enterprise edition ?

 Docker Community Edition (CE) is a free, open-source version for individual developers, offering basic features and community support.
 Docker Enterprise Edition (EE) is a paid version for organizations, providing advanced features, commercial support, and enhanced security for production environments.

+what is terraform locate
+what is multistage container